Literature: The Windwater Pack

 - Savage Wolves: Subverted, big time.
 The wolves are portrayed as close to real life as they can be, but they aren't blood-thirsty monsters.

-- Shout-Out: Certain series (Avalon:Web of Magic, The Circle Trilogy) and songs/singers are referred to now and again.
-In some cases, good luck figuring what Zephyr's talking about.
+- Shout-Out: To certain series (Avalon:Web of Magic, The Circle Trilogy) and songs/singers are referred to now and again.
+In some cases, good luck figuring out what Zephyr's talking about.

 - Speaks Fluent Animal: Ashtree, though she is limited to canines originally.